-Two-sided 'market' of data sharing
+Basic framework: Two-sided 'market' of data exchange

-The 'market' for data sharing is two-sided.
+The 'market' for data exchange is two-sided.
 In this two-sided market there are two main roles that have their own distinct needs and behaviours.
-In every iSHARE exchange within the network there will at least be a Data Consumer and a Data Provider.
-These roles can be retaken each time by users of the iSHARE network - a Data Consumer in one exchange can be a Data Provider in the next.
+In every iSHARE exchange within the scheme there will at least be a Data Consumer and a Data Provider.
+This basic framework is applicable to any situation in which data is exchanged in an iSHARE context.
+The intention of the framework is to facilitate dialogue about what various exchange contexts require for adequate data exchange.

+Please note: a Data Consumer in one exchange can be a Data Provider in the next.
+Depending on the exchange context, concepts of data ownership, responsibility and accountability can take different forms.
+Also depending on the context are the included supporting roles like Identity Brokers, Identity Providers or external Authorization Registries.
 The basic relation between the two roles is as follows: